zuri-training/excel-comp-107/README.md

 send a post request to django to upload the formdata. replace "py/upload.py" with the url to the form where the upload code will be written.

-The folder file.
+The folder called "file".
 Is where the uploaded file will be stored.

 The "upload.py" or url you chose to use.
 Should contain, some requirement before final upload to folder file.
 #  getting file name